Barbados national under-17 football team: History

 Since the formation Barbados national under-17 football team have not performed well in international competitions.
 They have never qualified for the FIFA U-17 World Cup.
 The team has qualified thrice for the CONCACAF U-17 Championship and never advanced past the group stage.

 Players

 Current squad

-The following 20 players have been named in the final roster for the 2023 Concacaf Men’s Under-17 Championship that will be held in Guatemala from February 11-26, 2023.
+The following 21 players have been named for the most recent fixtures in the 2026 CONCACAF U-17 World Cup qualification.